The full list

 45 - Hot rock/Madness (Bla Bla BBR 1308 - 1971)

-Under this name there was Ghigo Agosti, popular singer in the 60's, with an original voice, who was often censored by the italian radio for the outrageous contents of his songs.
+Under this name there was Ghigo Agosti, popular singer in the 60's, with an original voice, who was often censored by the Italian radio for the outrageous contents of his songs.

 This soul-styled single needs to be mentioned because it was released on Bla Bla and also included in the rare Tarzan compilation on that label.
 The A-side, Hot rock, was a remake of a 1965 song by Ghigo himself, Non voglio pietà